The Beginner’s Guide to Intermittent Fasting

 1. The 12-Hour Fast

-Followers simply fast for half the day and feast for other 12-hour remainder.
-The hours are flexible, as one can eat from 8:00 a.m. to 8:00 p.m., 11:00 a.m. to 11:00 p.m.
-Or really, however else the eating pattern fits into a lifestyle.
+Followers simply fast for half the day and feast for the other 12-hour remainder.
+The hours are flexible, too.
+One can eat from 8:00 a.m. to 8:00 p.m., 11:00 a.m. to 11:00 p.m., etc.

+Also considering one sleeps seven to nine of those 12 hours, this form is relatively simple to follow.
 Ultimately, the 12-Hour Fast is recommended to be a good start for intermittent fasting newbies.

 2. The 5:2 Plan or Fast Diet

 Also known as The Fast Diet, the 5:2 method of intermittent fasting was popularized by Michael Mosley.
-The form of intermittent fasting "involves restricting your calorie consumption to 25 percent of your energy (calorie) needs, two days a week, and eating normally the rest of the time," according to the official "The 5:2 Diet Book."
+This form involves restricting calorie intake to 25 percent of needs two days a week and eating normally the rest.

 Put simply and as the name suggests, five days of the week are normal eating days.
 The other two restricts calories to 500 to 600 per day.
 Most people split the two fasting days apart (i.e. Monday and Wednesday, Tuesday and Thursday, etc.) to soften hunger pangs from a two-day fast.